 Selected articles from Mining History

 Selected articles are available to download in PDF format.
-There is a searchable index of them here.
-To ensure membership and sales are not adversely affected, the penultimate and current volumes are not included, i.e. a minimum of three years’ and a maximum of six years’ issues are not available for download – though the articles within them will be included on the index to articles.
+There is a searchable index of articles here.
+To ensure membership and sales are not adversely affected, the penultimate and current volumes are not included, i.e. a minimum of three years’ and a maximum of six years’ issues are not available for download – though the articles within them will be included in the Mining History index linked to below.